Skip to main content

 Do I need a teaching degree to homeschool in West Virginia?

-Can my homeschooled child play sports at a public school in West Virginia?
+Can homeschool kids play sports in West Virginia?

 Yes.
 West Virginia law grants homeschool students access to interscholastic athletics and extracurricular activities at the public school in their attendance zone.
+Since House Bill 2820 (2023), this right also extends to Hope Scholarship and micro school students.
+The school may charge reasonable participation fees.
 WVSSAC transfer rules may apply if your child recently withdrew from public school.

 Does West Virginia pay for homeschooling?

 Yes, through the Hope Scholarship Program.
-For 2025-2026, eligible students receive $5,267 in an Education Savings Account.
-The program is expanding in 2026-2027 to include all school-age West Virginia residents, including long-time homeschoolers.
+For 2025-2026, eligible students receive $5,267 per year in an Education Savings Account (ESA) for curriculum, online courses, tutoring, technology, and private school tuition.
+Starting in 2026-2027, eligibility expands to all school-age WV residents, including long-time homeschoolers who were previously ineligible.
+The projected 2026-2027 amount is $5,435.

-West Virginia is increasingly homeschool-friendly, offering the Hope Scholarship ESA (up to $5,267), extracurricular access at public schools, and a straightforward notice-based option for getting started.
-The main trade-off is the annual assessment requirement and mandatory reporting at certain grade levels.
+West Virginia is increasingly homeschool-friendly.
+The Hope Scholarship ESA provides $5,267+ per student, homeschoolers have guaranteed access to public school sports and extracurriculars, and the notice-of-intent option (Option 2) makes getting started straightforward.
+The main trade-off compared to less-regulated states is the annual assessment requirement and mandatory submission of results at certain grade levels.